How to break in Soccer cleats in less than a week? Easy tricks!

 1. How long does it take to break in new soccer cleats?

-It usually takes a few days to a week, depending on how often you wear them and the material of the cleats.
+It usually takes a few days to a week, depending on how often you wear them, the method you use, and the material of the cleats.

 2. Can I use my new cleats for a match immediately after breaking them in?